Part D Transition Policy

 If you are currently taking a medication that requires a formulary exception or prior authorization, we realize that you may need time to work with your provider to consider formulary alternatives or request authorization for coverage.
 Working with your health care provider is your best way of getting the most value from your Medicare Part D prescription benefit.
 You’ll avoid expensive prescription costs by considering available formulary options that have been proven to be equally effective and safe.

-- For enrollees in long-term care facilities, you can fill a temporary supply (up to a 31-day supply) for the non-formulary prescribed Part D medication during the first 90 days of eligibility (unless the prescription is written by the prescriber for less than 31 days).
+- For members in long-term care facilities, you can fill a temporary supply (up to a 31-day supply) for Part D medications that are either non-formulary or subject to utilization management requirements or limitations during the first 90 days of your eligibility (unless the prescription is written by the prescriber for less than 31 days).

 If you receive coverage for a temporary medication fill, we will notify you if a formulary exception determination or prior authorization is needed for continued coverage of your medication.